Krillh/Airzlinshire/Misc/Drug Addiction.md

 | High          | 7     | 10            |
 | Very-High     | 8     | 4             |
 | Extreme       | 9     | 1             |
 This scale was developed in *(date?)* by *(name?)* and is the international standard.
-Most drugs' addiction potential was defined using scientific study, but that was outlawed in *(date?)* as it was deemed inhumame.
+Most drugs' addiction potential was defined using scientific study, but that was outlawed in *(date?)* as it was deemed inhumane.